 Joyce Barns Travel Trust

 The Joyce Barns Travel Grants are administered by the Nikau Foundation on behalf of Guardian Trust.
 NZK organises the selection of recipients each year.
 The Trust provides three $5,000 grants each year to registered kindergarten teachers currently employed by a kindergarten association, to assist with the cost of travelling overseas to study or to assist meeting costs of attendance at early childhood education conferences.
-Applications are invited around June each year.
+Applications are invited for 2015 and close 21 August.

 Joyce Barns 2015 (48 KB)